 To start with, you’ll owe federal income tax.
 For example, if you’re single and earn $1 million in taxable income, you’ll fall into the highest tax bracket, which is currently 37%.
 This means that you’ll pay 37% in federal income taxes on the portion of your income that exceeds the threshold for the highest tax bracket.
 You’ll still owe taxes on your income that fall below this threshold, but you’ll pay at a lower rate.

 In addition to the federal income tax levy, most states collect income tax on ordinary income.
-The highest marginal rate is in California, at 13.3%.
+The highest marginal rate is in California, at 13.3%, followed by Hawaii at 11%, New York at 10.9% and New Jersey at 10.75%.

-If you earn $1 million from wages or self-employment income, you’ll also have to pay Social Security and Medicare taxes.
-The Social Security tax rate is 6.2% for employees and employers (12.4% for self-employed individuals) and the Medicare tax rate is 1.45% for employees and employers (2.9% for self-employed individuals).
+If you earn $1 million from wages or self-employment income, you will owe Social Security and Medicare taxes, commonly referred to as FICA taxes.
+The Social Security tax rate is 6.2% for employees and employers (12.4% for self-employed individuals), and the Medicare tax rate is 1.45% for employees and employers (2.9% for self-employed individuals).
+In addition, earned income above $200,000 is subject to an extra 0.9% Medicare surtax, which applies to employees and self-employed individuals.

 Other Sources of Income